vaginessa/dns-wiki/FAQ.md

 <a name="FAQ22"></a>
 **(22) How to install AFWall+ as system app (**not recommend, only for test!**)**

-<code> adb remount
+    adb remount

-adb push afwall+.apk /system/app </code> (or _/system/priv-app/_ Android 4.3 or higher)
+    adb push afwall+.apk /system/app (or /system/priv-app/ Android 4.3 or higher)

-You may an also move the .APK file to the _/system/app_ directory manually.
+> You may an also move the .APK file to the _/system/app_ directory manually.
 Make sure you set the file permission properly _-rw-r--r--_.
 To uninstall, please remove afwall+.apk from _/system/app_ manually.

 <a name="FAQ23"></a>
 **(23) Which Permissions are used?**

-* _RECEIVE_BOOT_COMPLETED_: Autostart (Bootup) AFWall+ after the system finishes booting.
+>* _RECEIVE_BOOT_COMPLETED_: Autostart (Bootup) AFWall+ after the system finishes booting.
 * _ACCESS_NETWORK_STATE_: Allows AFWall+ to access information about networks (iptables).
 * _WRITE_EXTERNAL_STORAGE_: Allows AFWall+ to write to external storage for debug log and export iptables rules.
 * _ACCESS_SUPERUSER_: Standard to support Superuser ([by Koushik](http://www.androidpolice.com/2013/02/25/koush-releases-free-open-source-superuser-app-with-support-for-multi-user-tablet-ui-x86arm-pin-and-effort-for-apps-to-declare-root-permission/)).